testershaven/TestApp/README.md

 ## Thoght proccess

-When I read the home assignment and understanding Testing as a practice that is determinatory, that means that fail/pass are the only outputs possible, I decided to be more opinionated on how the App should work, so I decided that I would create a .net WebApi containing the classes provided with the logic necessary, the only thing that I left outside for the sake of the Assignment is to create the SQL database with its corresponding migrations.
+When I read the home assignment and understanding Testing as a practice that is determinatory, that means that fail/pass are the only outputs possible, I decided to be more opinionated on how the App should work, so I decided that I would create a .net WebApi containing the classes provided in the home assignmet with the logic necessary, the only thing that I left outside for the sake of the Assignment is to create the SQL database with its corresponding migrations, and followed an InMemory approach

 ## General structure of repository